Atlantic slave trade: United States

 Advertisement from J. M. Wilson for sale of Maryland and Virginia slaves.
 Maryland and Virginia sold thousands of enslaved people to the Deep South.

-The birth rate was more than 80 percent higher in the United States because of a natural growth in the slave population and slave breeding farms.
 Birth rates were low for the first generation of slaves transported from Africa, but, in the US, may have increased in the 19th century to some 55 per thousand, approaching the biological maximum for human populations.